2018 Race for Governor

 The 2018 race is expected to draw much stronger interest on the Republican side.
 However, the election of Donald Trump as president has narrowed the field of candidates.

 Due to term-limits, Oklahoma Attorney General Scott Pruitt will not be able to run for a third term in 2018.
 He had already dismissed speculation concerning a possible run for the first district seat in Congress, but expressed a strong interest in a run for governor.
 However, in the weeks following the presidential election, President-elect Trump announced that Pruitt was his choice to head the federal Environmental Protection Agency (EPA).
 Pruitt has fought overreach by the EPA, filing lawsuits against the agency.
 He is being opposed for the position by liberals and radical environmentalists, but assuming he is confirmed by the U.S. Senate and takes the post, he is not expected to give up the position to make the 2018 race for governor.
-However, if liberals were to succeed in derailing his confirmation, he would likely renew interest in the race and could be a stronger contender after being viciously being attached by liberals.
+However, if liberals were to succeed in derailing his confirmation, he would likely renew interest in the race and could be a stronger contender after being viciously attacked by liberals.
 Prior to his election as Attorney General, Puitt was elected to the State Senate in 1998 and served through 2006.
 He had a 69 percent rating on the Oklahoma Conservative Index.
 In 2006 he sought the GOP nomination to replace Mary Fallin as Lieutenant Governor when she ran for Congress.
 Pruitt ended up losing the GOP nomination in the Runoff Primary with Speaker of the House, Todd Hiett who then lost in the General Election to Jari Askins.

 While Lt.
 Gov. Todd Lamb is not yet an officially announced candidate, everyone would be shocked if he did not make the race.
 Due to term-limits, he cannot run for reelection.
 Lt.
 Gov. Lamb has made it a point to travel to all 77 counties in the state every year since being elected in 2010.
 Other than breaking a rare tie vote in the State Senate, a lieutenant governor can avoid being associated with partisan or controversial issues while being very visible to voters traveling the state and making speeches.
 Prior to his election as Lt.
 Governor, Lamb served in the State Senate from 2004 to 2010 earning a cumulative average of 66% on the Oklahoma Conservative Index.
 He is an attorney who was born and raised in Enid.
 Prior to his election to the Oklahoma Senate, he worked for former Gov. Frank Keating and former U.S. Sen. Don Nickles.
 He was also a U.S. Secret Service agent.